morxa/rosfed/README.rst

         build_flags: "--cmake-args -DENABLE_PRECOMPILED_HEADERS=OFF -DWITH_FFMPEG=OFF"

+* To build a package with all its missing dependencies (i.e., the package is not updated if it already exists), run:

+        ./generate_ros_spec_file.py -b --copr-project-id 14923 --chroot fedora-27-x86_64 -c Initial package --only-new -r moveit

+* To build a single package, run:

+        ./generate_ros_spec_file.py -b --copr-project-id 14923 --chroot fedora-27-x86_64 moveit_ros_manipulation

 Additionally, you may need to modify the template by providing a package-specific template in ``./templates/$pkgname.spec.j2``.
 Have a look at the existing templates for examples.